 I teach algebra- and calculus-based Introductory Physics (PHYS 211,212 and 241), Astronomy (ASTR 161), Electricity and Magnetism (PHYS 242), Mathematical Physics (PHYS 307), and a seminar course called Physics and Metaphysics (TSEM 102).
 In 2018, I revived a long-dormant course at Towson University: Introduction to General Relativity and Cosmology (PHYS 411, pictured above).
 Among the visitors to drop in on this class was Towson university President Kim Schatzel.

 My newest course is upper-level Thermodynamics and Statistical Mechanics (PHYS 352/552).
 In 2019, I took my first class on a day-long field trip to Delaware’s Wilmington & Western Railroad, where they put their theoretical classroom expertise to practical use, even shoveling their own coal into the firebox.
-In 2020, I plan to take my second class into the engine room of one of the last two World War II Liberty Ships still in operation, Baltimore’s S.S.
+In 2020, I planned to take my second class into the engine room of one of the last two World War II Liberty Ships still in operation, Baltimore’s S.S.
 John W. Brown, to witness the twenty foot-high triple-expansion steam engine in operation during a dock trial.
 Those plans were scuttled by the COVID-19 pandemic, but we will try again in 2021.

 I have mentored numerous individual students in one or more Directed Readings, Independent Studies, Special Topics, and/or Astronomy/Physics Capstone Research courses each.
 These courses are “off-load” (taught on a volunteer basis).